Strykus/WeaponLaser/README.md

 # WeaponLaser
-Add Weapon Laser to all Hitscan Weapons in Titanfall 2
+Add Weapon Laser to almost all Weapons in Titanfall 2